C0mele0n/Present-Truth-Study-Aids/Present Truth Study Vault/Vault Checklist.md

 - [ ] Make vault accesable on the Obsidian of other devices like my iphone
 - [ ] Add an image to the welcome page(?)
 - [ ] Push and deploy all changes

+Specific
+- [ ] Come back to prove how a time is 1 year
+- [ ] Finish reviewing, fleshing out info, and referenceing fulfilled scriptures for earlier pages (+)